 And once again for the GLOBAL GOVVIES the importance of the BUND FUTURE decision also cannot be overstated.
-The December contract dropping quickly back down to the low end of the 170.50-.00 range last week was critical.
-Yet it managed to hold on in that range for its Friday expiration.
+The December contract dropping back down to the low end of the 170.50-.00 range in early December was critical.
+Yet it managed to hold that range for expiration.

-However, even though the 2.00 March contract premium left the MARCH BUND FUTURE in a stronger technical trend position, it is now right back into the 171.80-.70 Tolerance of that support.
-If it should fail, a retest of the lower 170.50-.00 support might be possible.
+However, even though the 2.00 March contract premium left the MARCH BUND FUTURE in a stronger technical trend position, the US-China deal announcement left it temporarily back below 171.80-.70 Tolerance of the 172.00 area support on multiple dips.